nilovelez/machete/readme.txt

 = 2.0 =
 * Huge internal refactor.
 Machete modules can now be disabled individually.
+* New Post & Page Cloner module
+* redefined user role system.
+Authors can now access some function and backend actions are executed with all user levels
+* Shiny new Icons!

 = 1.7.2 =
 * Rollback to re-enable the option to remove oEmbed Scripts.
 WordPress 4.8 doesn't need the oembed script but the JSON API